Home > Sectors > Industry > Construction: combining BIM and lean to improve performance

 Diagram representing building information modeling (BIM).

-BIM is a collaborative process from the design phase to operation.
-Source: https://www.adeb-vba.be/
+BIM is a collaborative process from the design phase through to operation.
+Source : https://www.adeb-vba.be/

 3D visualization

-Thanks to BIM, professionals can better visualize and understand the project, which facilitates decision-making and communication with clients.
+Thanks to BIM, professionals can better visualise and understand the project, making it easier to make decisions and communicate with customers.

-BIM centralizes project information in a single database, thereby reducing construction risks.
+BIM centralises project information in a single database, thereby reducing construction-related risks.
 These risks mainly concern the loss of data.
 Shared by users, this data is stored everywhere and nowhere on the cloud or on physical servers.

 Simulation and analysis